citp/privacy-policy-historical/g/gu/gum/gumi.sg.md

 We will investigate, attempt to resolve and take all reasonable steps necessary to ensure that your Personal Information and data is treated securely and in accordance with this Privacy Policy.

-Subject to your rights under Section D.3 (Review, Update, Correct or Delete Personal Information), we reserve the right to preserve your Personal Information for record and/or legal compliance purposes for a reasonable period of time.
+Subject to your rights under Section D.2 (Review, Update, Correct or Delete Personal Information), we reserve the right to preserve your Personal Information for record and/or legal compliance purposes for a reasonable period of time and will delete your Personal Information in accordance with our document retention policy and applicable laws.

 Additionally, we reserve the right to preserve and use Anonymous Information and Aggregated Information for statistical purposes without any restriction.

-###  **D. Additional Privacy Policy Terms**
+ **D. Additional Privacy Policy Terms**

-  1.  ** _Opt-Out Provision_**
+ **1. Opt-Out Provision**

-You may opt out of having your Personal Information used for the following purposes at any time by emailing us at privacy@gumi.sg and include your user ID or registered email address so that we can confirm your identity.
+You may opt out of having your Personal Information used for the following purposes at any time by emailing us at privacy@gu3.co.jp and include your user ID or registered email address so that we can confirm your identity.
 We will use our commercially reasonable efforts to comply with your request.

 (a)     Receiving Marketing Communications from the Company.
 You may opt out of receiving marketing communications from us relating to our Services, including, without limitation, announcements, newsletters and promotional materials or offers to participate in surveys, campaigns, contests or sweepstakes, by choosing not to opt in when we ask for your prior consent to receive commercial electronic messages, including text and email messages, and direct social media messages.

 (b)     Disclosing Personal Information to Affiliates.
 You may opt out of us disclosing your Personal Information to our Affiliates for marketing purposes by choosing not to opt in if we ask for your consent in advance or emailing us.

 (c)     Disclosing Personal Information to Third Party Service Providers.
 You may opt out of us disclosing your Personal Information to authorized third party service providers for marketing purposes by choosing not to opt in if we ask for your consent in advance or emailing us.

-If you withdraw your consent to any use or disclosure of your Personal Information, depending on the nature of your request, we may not be in a position to continue to provide our products or services to you or administer any contractual relationship in place.
-Such withdrawal may result in the termination of any agreement you may have with us.
-Our legal rights and remedies are expressly reserved in such event.

-  2.  ** _Access,  Review, Update, Correct, or Delete Personal Information_**
+ **2. Access, Review, Update, Correct, or Delete Personal Information**

 Generally, you may access, review, update, correct or delete your Personal Information collected by or through our Service by logging into your account.
 You may also correct factual inaccuracies.
 Certain types of Personal Information that is necessary to check eligibility, such as birth date or age, cannot be deleted for active accounts, but may be modified with sufficient verification of the new information.
 Note that we reserve the right to terminate or delete any registration or promotional entry if we believe the Personal Information submitted was knowingly false or fraudulent.
-To delete your Personal Information, you may also contact us by email at privacy@gumi.sg.
+To delete your Personal Information, you may also contact us by email at privacy@gu3.co.jp.
 We will use commercially reasonable efforts to honor your request.

 To have access to your Personal Information, you must provide proof of identification such as full name, street address, city/state and zip/postal code, user ID, and/or information about your recent activity on our Service.
 We reserve the right to deny access to any user if we believe there is a question about your identity.
 In certain situations, we may be unable to provide you with access to all of the Personal Information that we hold about you.
 Exceptions may include information that is prohibitively costly to provide, information that contains references to other individuals, information that cannot be disclosed for legal, security or commercial proprietary reasons, and information that is subject to solicitor-client or litigation privilege.
 Moreover, we may still retain an archived copy of your Personal Information in our files as required by law or for legitimate business purposes, including, resolving disputes, enforcing the Terms of Service, and for other technical and legal requirements and constraints related to our Service.

-To manage the information we receive about you from an SNS or third party site where you access our Service, you will need to follow the instructions at that SNS or third party site for updating your information and changing your privacy settings.
+To manage the information we receive about you from an SNS where you access our Service, you will need to follow the instructions at that SNS for updating your information and changing your privacy settings.

 Pursuant to Section 1798.83 of the California Civil Code, customers, prospective customers, and visitors of our Service who are residents of the State of California have the right to request certain information regarding its disclosure of Personal Information to third parties for direct marketing purposes.
 Canadian federal and provincial laws provide a similar right of access.
-If you are a resident of California or Canada and wish to request such information, please email us at privacy@gumi.sg with “California/Canada Privacy Rights” in the subject line.
+If you are a resident of California or Canada and wish to request such information, please email us at privacy@gu3.co.jp with “California/Canada Privacy Rights” in the subject line.

-  3.  ** _Notification of Changes_**
+ **3. Notification of Changes**

 We reserve the right to update and change the terms of this Privacy Policy at any time.
 Any changes to this Privacy Policy will become effective when the revised Privacy Policy is posted through the Services or otherwise made available to you.
 If we decide to update and materially change the terms of our Privacy Policy, we will post those changes in our Services and/or on the applicable Sites, and in the updated Privacy Policy.
 You should periodically check this Privacy Policy for updates.
+We will also keep prior versions of this Privacy Policy in an archive for your review.

 By continuing to access or use the Services after we have posted an updated Privacy Policy or have provided you with notice of any material modifications to same, you are agreeing to be bound by the modified Privacy Policy.
 If the modified Privacy Policy is not acceptable to you, your only recourse is to cease using the Services.

-  4.  ** _Links to Third Party Websites, Services and Offers_**
+ **4. Links to Third Party Websites, Services and Offers**

 Our Service may contain links to other websites, services and/or offers from third parties.
 We are not responsible for, nor will it be liable to you or any third party for, your interaction with such third parties or the information requests initiated by such third parties or the subsequent use, treatment or dissemination of the information (including any Personal Information) you voluntarily chose to provide to them.
 You should review the applicable privacy policies and information practices of such third parties carefully before providing Personal Information to them.
 Moreover, if you have any questions or concerns, you should contact the third party directly.

-  5.  ** _Protection of Children’s Privacy_**
+ **5. Protection of Children’s Privacy**

 If you reside in the United States, the following applies: Company is committed to providing special protection for the privacy of children who may use our Service.
 The Service is not intended for nor directed to children under the age of 13 and we do not knowingly collect, use or retain Personal Information from such children.
 If we discover that we have inadvertently collected Personal Information from children under the age of 13, we will take all reasonable measures to delete any records of such Personal Information that come to our attention.

 If you reside in a country within the European Economic Area (“EEA”), the following applies: We do not knowingly collect Personal Information from children under 13.
 When our Services request age information, and users identify themselves as being under 13 or the equivalent minimum age in the relevant jurisdiction, the Applications may block such users from providing personal information.
 We strongly recommend that the parents and legal guardians of children using our Services actively monitor their children’s use of the same.
 If we find children under 13 or the equivalent minimum age in the relevant jurisdiction using our Services, we will ensure that consent is obtained from their parents or legal guardians for processing of the children’s Personal Information.
-The parents or legal guardians can review, edit, request the deletion, or prevent further collection or use of their children’s Personal Information or make inquiries regarding this Privacy Policy by sending an email to privacy@gumi.sg.
+The parents or legal guardians can review, edit, request the deletion, or prevent further collection or use of their children’s Personal Information or make inquiries regarding this Privacy Policy by sending an email to privacy@gu3.co.jp.

-  6.  ** _Special Note to Parents_**
+ **6. Special Note to Parents**

 If you become aware that your child has provided us with Personal Information without your consent, please notify us so that we may delete such information from our records and discontinue any related features or services (see Opt-Out Provision above).
 We also urge parents to instruct their children never to give out their real names, addresses or phone numbers without parental permission when using the Internet.
 We appreciate your cooperation in assisting us to provide a safe and enjoyable online experience for your children.

-  7.  ** _Users Outside  Japan_**
+ **7. Users Outside Japan**

-The Company is a Singapore company and Company’s business operations are primarily conducted in Singapore.
-We operate our company and administer this Privacy Policy under applicable laws and regulations of Singapore.
-As described elsewhere in this Privacy Policy, when you submit Personal Information to us, the information is housed in secure databases, equipment and servers located in Singapore, Japan or other countries designated by the Company.
+The Company is a Japanese company and Company’s business operations are primarily conducted in Japan.
+We operate our company and administer this Privacy Policy under applicable laws and regulations of Japan.
+If you use our Service from outside Japan, you are thereby consenting for your Personal Information to be transferred to, stored in and be processed in Japan by the Company and/or its Affiliates in the manner described in this Privacy Policy.
+Your consent to this Privacy Policy followed by your submission of your Personal Information represents your agreement to such transfer, storage and processing of your Personal Information.
+Furthermore, you acknowledge that the privacy laws of Japan may differ from the laws in the country where you are located and may not provide you the same rights or protections for your Personal Information as those laws.

+As described elsewhere in this Privacy Policy, when you submit Personal Information to us, the information is housed in secure databases, equipment and servers located in Japan.
 The databases, equipment and servers we utilize may be owned by third party providers.

-If you use our Service from outside Singapore, you are thereby consenting for your Personal Information to be transferred to, stored in and processed in Singapore or other countries designated by the Company and/or its Affiliates in the manner described in this Privacy Policy.
-Your consent to this Privacy Policy followed by your submission of your Personal Information represents your agreement to such transfer, storage and processing of your Personal Information.
-Furthermore, you acknowledge that the privacy laws of Singapore may differ from the laws in the country where you are located and may not provide you the same rights or protections for your Personal Information as those laws.

 Users in certain jurisdictions may have a right to access his/her Personal Information held by the Company, its Affiliates or authorized third party service providers.
 Your right of access to such Personal Information can be exercised in accordance with applicable laws, rules and regulations.
-Please submit any requests for such access by email at privacy@gumi.sg.
+Please submit any requests for such access by email at privacy@gu3.co.jp.

 If you reside in a country within the EEA, the following applies: The Personal Information that we collect from you may be transferred to and stored at a country outside EEA.
 The Personal Information collected may also be processed by our employees or contractors outside the EEA for payment processing, data analysis, e-mail delivery, hosting, order fulfillment, infrastructure and network storage, customer service, technical support, auditing, content licensing and promotional services.
 By submitting your Personal Information, you are deemed to have agreed the transfer of your Personal Information to the outside of the EEA for such purposes.
 We will take all steps reasonably necessary to ensure that your Personal Information is treated securely in accordance with this Privacy Policy.

+ **8. Language**

+The controlling language of this Privacy Policy is English.
+If you have received a translation into any other language, it has been provided for your convenience only.
+The English version of this Privacy Policy shall govern to the extent of any inconsistency between the English version and any translated version.

-  8.  ** _Do Not Track_. **We do not respond to DNT (Do Not Track) signals.
+ **9. Do Not Track.** We do not respond to DNT (Do Not Track) signals.

-  9.  ** _Contact Us_**
+ **10. Contact Us**

-If you have any questions, inquiries, requests, complaints, or comments regarding this Privacy Policy, or have other questions or suggestions about our information practices, please contact us our Data Protection Officer at:
+If you have any questions, inquiries, requests, complaints, or comments regarding this Privacy Policy, or have other questions or suggestions about our information practices, please contact us by email at privacy@gu3.co.jp.
+If you reside in the Republic of Korea, please contact the department in charge of privacy matters at the following address, telephone number and/or email address.

-1 Fusionopolis Way
-#07-10, Connexis North Tower
-Singapore 138632
-T: +65 6535 0733 (main line)
-E: privacy@gumi.sg
+Publishing Department
+11F, Sung Han Building, 37-7, Jamwon-dong, Seocho-gu, Seoul, Korea 137-905
++82-70-4610-4516
+pub@gumiprimus.com

-© gumi Inc.  All rights reserved.
+Copyright © 2015 gumi Inc. All rights reserved.